AndReGeist/wandb_cluster/README.md

 **Running W&B sweeps using SLURM job arrays**

 A sweep might run for a long time, depending on how many parameters shall be checked.
 If a job is too long, it takes more time until the job gets a free slot on the cluster and potentially costs more cluster credits.
-We avoid these issues by using SLURM [job arrays](https://hpc-wiki.info/hpc/SLURM#Array_and_Chain_Jobs) in the shell script `sb_gpu_arr.sh`.
+We avoid these issues by using SLURM [job arrays](https://hpc-wiki.info/hpc/SLURM#Array_and_Chain_Jobs) in the shell script `sb_arr.sh`.
 Here, we run in total 30 jobs á 10 minutes with 5 jobs running at the same time by using the command...
 ```
 #SBATCH --array=1-30%5
 ```